 Have you heard someone refer to their drug use as a bad habit?
 If so, it may be a sign that they are in denial about the extent of their substance use.
-Anyone who uses recreational drugs regularly should become familiar with the differences between habit vs. addiction to protect their health and safety.
+Anyone who uses recreational drugs regularly should become familiar with the differences between habit or addiction to protect their health and safety.

-Are Habit and Addiction the Same Thing?
+Habit or Addiction: Are They the Same Thing?

 Everyone has habits.
 Some are good, some are bad.
 Most of the time, habits aren’t dangerous or life-threatening.
 Typically, a habit is a routine behavior that is hard to quit.

 The differences between habit or addiction are easy to recognize:

 A habit may be something a person does subconsciously like biting their fingernails, fidgeting, slouching, or swearing.
 Other examples of habits are evident in a person’s daily rituals like drinking coffee first thing in the morning or looking left, right, and left again before crossing the street.

 Addictions are far more powerful than habits.
 When someone has an addiction they make sacrifices to continue their substance use.
 Over time, obtaining more of the substance becomes their primary focus.
 If the substance is withheld, intense withdrawal symptoms prompt them to seek more of the drug.

 How To Know if You Have a Habit or Addiction